 Also, if you chose to use dried beans, then make sure you rinse them, soak them and cook them until soft.
 Using dried beans will also add more time overall to how quickly you can have dinner on the table.

 • I used coconut cream to make this curry luxuriously creamy, but, feel free to use half the amount of coconut milk and replace the other half with vegetable stock to make this less thick and creamy.

 I have to add that I have found that not all canned coconut milk is the same.
 Some canned varieties are just more pulpy than others.

 Unfortunately, these pulpy ones are just not great for a super creamy texture to a curry.
-After going through several varieties, my favorite that is consistently creamy is Chaokoh Coconut Milk ~ by the way, this part is not sponsored.
-I am not receiving any compensation for this comment, though I think I might need to buy stock in Chaokoh! 🙂
+After going through several varieties, my favorite that is consistently creamy is Chaokoh Coconut Milk ~ by the way, this is an Amazon affiliate link.

 • I toasted the cumin and coriander before adding them to this dish as toasting the coriander and cumin intensifies their flavors as well as adds a nice shade of brown to this tomato-heavy curry.

 Life can be hectic, but dinner with your family doesn’t have to be.

 So, here’s hoping you get to slow down, skip the takeout and cook up half a delicious and easy meal tonight.